 Step 1.
 Choose your landing page builder

-Creating a Google Ads landing page is simple with website builders like the GetResponse Free Website Builder.
+Creating a Google Ads landing page is simple with landing builders like the GetResponse Free Landing Page Builder.
 Many free and paid webpage-building tools help you create your landing page without any coding knowledge.

-Top website builders offer all-in-one solutions that include a built-in editor, domain registration, and web hosting.
+Top landing page builders offer all-in-one solutions that include a built-in editor, domain registration, and web hosting.
 Other features to look out for are

 - Free stock photos